 Tom Kundig, FAIA, Olson Kundig Architects, Seattle, Washington

-vote counts for 1/6 of the jury decision for final award determinations.
+vote counted for 1/6 of the jury decision for final award determinations.
 The

-houses with the highest number of public votes receive special recognition.
+three houses with the highest number of public votes receive special

 The 2013 Matsumoto Prize